History of the Jews in France

 Also in the same year, Alexander called for a crusade against the Moors in Spain.
 These Crusaders killed without mercy all the Jews whom they met on their route.

-During this period, which continues until the First Crusade, also saw the awakening of Jewish culture in the south and north of France.
+This period, which continues until the First Crusade, also saw the awakening of Jewish culture in the south and north of France.

 Following this came Biblical exegesis, the simple interpretation, and based by preference upon the Midrashim, despite their fantastic character.
 Finally, and above all, their attention was occupied with the Talmud and its commentaries.

-The text of this work, together with that of the writings of the Geonim, particularly theirresponsa, was first revised and copied; then these writings were treated as a corpus juris, and were commented upon and studied nth as a pious exercise in dialectics and from the practical point of view.
+The text of this work, together with that of the writings of the Geonim, particularly their responsa, was first revised and copied; then these writings were treated as a corpus juris, and were commented upon and studied nth as a pious exercise in dialectics and from the practical point of view.

 There was no philosophy, no natural science, no belles-lettres, among the French Jews of this period.